QuaternionX/artoolkit-docs/3_Marker_Training/marker_training.md

+---
+uri: creating-and-training-new-markers
+meta_title: Creating and Training New Markers
+menu_title: Creating and Training New Markers
+description: Markers are the squares that ARToolKit recognizes and tracks in a video stream.
+That is, markers are the physical patterns that you've created or printed out.
+---

 # Creating and Training New Markers
 [Markers][marker_about] are the squares that ARToolKit recognizes and tracks in a video stream.
 That is, markers are the physical patterns that you've created or printed out.
 ARToolKit comes with PDF files for some pre-made markers, e.g. the Hiro marker, which you can print out and affix to card or board (so that they stay flat).
 Markers are the optical inputs to ARToolKit.